Looking for a Career in Building and Construction?

 Source: *Job Outlook Government website.
-Based on ABS Characteristics of Employment survey, August 2015, Cat.
-No. 6333.0, Customised Report.
+Based on ABS survey of employee earnings and hours, May 2018, Customised Report.
 Median earnings are before tax and do not include superannuation.
 Earnings can vary greatly depending on the skills and experience of the worker and the demands of the role.
 These figures should be used as a guide only, not to determine a wage rate.

 The above figures indicate the average salary earned by construction professionals compared to the median wage averaged by all other job roles in Australia.
 Note: These figures are indicative and cannot be used to determine a particular wage rate when becoming a construction manager.

-Jobs in Construction and Site Manager roles enjoy earnings of around $1719 per week when working fulltime hours.
-This is significantly higher than the ‘all jobs average’ figure of $1230.
-To summarise, this means on average you can earn an additional $489 per week, or $1956 per month.
+Jobs in Construction and Site Manager roles enjoy earnings of around $3450 per week when working fulltime hours.
+This is significantly higher than the ‘all jobs average’ figure of $1460.

 Please note: For roles in Building and Construction, rates of pay will vary depending on the type of business and the type of environment.

 According to the Government’s Job Outlook career outlook, jobs in building and construction are more commonly full time as opposed to part time – with 89% of workers in full time roles as opposed to the all jobs average of 66%.
 Part-time work is likely harder to find in this sector.